-In terms of the percentage of trained engineers in a state's workforce, North Carolina ranks 33rd in the nation, with a level that is 77 percent of the U.S. average value and 40 percent of the value of the top-ranking state, Michigan [5.3A].
-All of the comparison states rank ahead of North Carolina and, with the exceptions of Georgia and Virginia, are within the top 10 among all states.
-From 2003 to 2014, the percentage of trained engineers in North Carolina's workforce increased by 14.3 percent, slightly higher than the rate of increase for the U.S. overall (7.8 percent).
+In terms of the percentage of trained engineers in a state's workforce, North Carolina ranks 27th in the nation, with a level that is 83 percent of the U.S. average value and 38 percent of the value of the top-ranking state, Michigan [5.3A].
+All of the comparison states rank ahead of North Carolina, and three (Colorado, Washington, and Massachusetts) are within the top 10 among all states.
+From 2003 to 2018, the percentage of trained engineers in North Carolina's workforce increased by 24.1 percent, higher than the rate of increase for the U.S. overall (8.7 percent).
 This rate is slower than the rate of increase for the other comparison states [5.3B].